Preparation is essential

 Decide how you will transport your pets and purchase any crates or restraints in advance.
 Keep dogs and small animals with you, and restrain them at all times.

 Consider various access routes to exit dangerous areas and know the alternatives if your preferred route is blocked.

 Assembling a pet emergency kit

 Ensure you have a pet emergency kit packed and ready to go.
 If you have been advised by emergency services to stay at home, keep your pets with you and ensure your pet emergency kit is on hand.

 Evacuate livestock and horses early using suitable transport.
 Take all the items needed for your animals’ stay including temporary fencing.

 If you can’t evacuate your horses or livestock, prepare a large area with minimal vegetation and access to food and water in fire resistant containers.

-For more information on assisting wildlife during an emergency, please contact Wildlife Victoria or the Department of Environment, Land, Water and Planning (DELWP).
+For more information on assisting wildlife during an emergency, please contact Wildlife Victoria or the Department of Energy, Environment and Climate Action (DEECA).